 - Access to market intelligence, capital, talent and communications services offered through MaRS, North America’s largest urban innovation hub based in Toronto.

 - Woman-identifying and/or non-binary leaders who are working to commercialize a cleantech innovation with potential for global impact.

 - You are the leader of a business that is registered as a Canadian corporation.

-- You are looking to join a one-year intensive program to help accelerate the growth of your company.
+- You are looking to join a two-year intensive program to help accelerate the growth of your company.

 - You identify as a woman and/or non-binary person.

 - You are the main technology innovator or individual leading/co-leading a Canadian business.

 - You are part of a business venture that is registered as a Canadian corporation.